-The Corporate Governance and Nominating Committee reviews its charter on a yearly basis and did so most recently on December 6, 2023.
+The Corporate Governance and Nominating Committee reviews its charter on a yearly basis and did so most recently on December 11, 2024.
 The Committee's charter was last substantively amended in 2017.

-During 2023, the members of the Committee were Gary Huber (Chair), William Boberg, Rob Chang and James Franklin.
-The Corporate Governance and Nominating Committee met three times in 2023, including an in camera session, and took two actions by written resolution.
-The members of the Corporate Governance and Nominating Committee were in 2023, and are currently, independent under the rules of the NYSE American.
-With the retirement of Mr. Boberg and Dr. Franklin following the Meeting, the Committee composition will be restored to at least three directors pursuant to its charter.
+During 2024, the members of the Committee who are nominated for election at the Meeting were Gary Huber (Chair), and Rob Chang and, from June - December 2024, Elmer Dyke, John Paul Pressey, and Kathy Walker.
+Mr. Boberg and Dr. Franklin each served the Committee prior to retirement in June 2024.
+The Corporate Governance and Nominating Committee met four times in 2024 and took five actions by written resolution.
+The members of the Corporate Governance and Nominating Committee were in 2024, and are currently, independent under the rules of the NYSE American.
 The qualifications of each of the members of the Corporate Governance and Nominating Committee are set forth above as a part of Proposal No. 1.